near/nft-bid-market/quick-reference.md

 <!---
 `CONTRACT_PARENT` specified the price to be `10000` yoctoNEAR for each token.
 Fees are automatically added to this amount, thus the contract sets the price of two NFTs to `10300` due to 3% protocol fee.
 Only the first sale has origin fee.
 It might be paid to `NFT_CONTRACT_ID` after the NFT is sold.
 The number `100` in the method corresponds to 1% origin fee.
 Thus the first NFT costs `10400` (3% protocol fee + 1% origin fee).
+, "origins": {"'$NFT_CONTRACT_ID'": 150}
 -->
 `CONTRACT_PARENT` could have set the specific start time, since he hadn't done it, the auction started as soon as the command was complete.
 Only the last sale has end time.
 Only the first sale has origin fee.
 It will be paid by `CONTRACT_PARENT` to `NFT_CONTRACT_ID` after the NFT is sold.
 The number `100` in the method corresponds to 1% origin fee.
 `CONTRACT_PARENT` specified the price to be `10000` yoctoNEAR for each token.
-It doesn't include protocol and origins fee.
+It doesn't include protocol and origin fees.
 To see the full price you can call `price_with_fees`:
 ```bash
 near view $MARKET_CONTRACT_ID price_with_fees '{"price": "10000", "origins": null}'
 ```
 Here `price` is the amount you want to pay and `origins` you want to add to your bid.

-Seller can withdraw unused storage deposits
+Seller can withdraw the unused storage deposit:
 ```bash
 near call $MARKET_CONTRACT_ID storage_withdraw --accountId $CONTRACT_PARENT --depositYocto 1
 ```